 - Complete a minimum of 40 observation hours in 2 different practice settings

 - Submit a completed application packet

-**Refer to the 2020 PTA-Admissions-Overview for further details on requirements to apply.
+Refer to the PTA Admissions Overview above for further details on requirements to apply.

 The program will accept transfer credits from regionally accredited institutions based on OCtech’s policy for the general education courses, but no credit transfers will be accepted for specific PTA courses.
 Any course in OCtech’s Phase II PTA Program taken previously at another College will have to be retaken at OCtech.
 Any questions about course equivalency should be directed to Student Records at 803-535-1224.